Knerten0815/masters-thesis/content/methodology.typ

 $ <m_sqs>
 where $n$ is the number of compounds in the group and $m_i$ is the number of atoms in compound $i$.

 The lower the difference between the within-group similarity and the query-to-group similarities, the higher the SQS will be.
-That means if both values are high, the SQS will be high, and it will also be high, if both values are low.
+That means if both values are high, the SQS will be high.
+The SQS will also be high, if both values are low.
 Conversely, the SQS is low when there is a mismatch: high within-group similarity but low query-to-group similarities.
 This charecteristic is used to examine the analogue search of the ChemSpaceExplorer (see @explorer) and compare it to the ISF score (see @isf).

 Cases where low within-group similarity are combined with high query-to-group similarity also cause a low SQS score.
-These cases would be very rare in practice, but the SQS could also be used to search databases for such cases.
+These cases would be very rare in practice, though.

-#figure(image("\figures\Similarity Maps\Beispiel gute Matches\query_mol.png", width: 50%), caption: [A curious figure.]) <testfig>

-#figure(
-  table(
-    columns: 4,
-    [t], [1], [2], [3],
-    [y], [0.3s], [0.4s], [0.8s],
-  ),
-  caption: [Timing results],
-)<testtable>
+== Benchmark <benchmark>

+To evaluate the validity of Stacked Similarity Maps and the associated similarity metrics, *#text("THREE?", fill: colors.red)* distinct benchmark approaches were implemented.
+These benchmarks test different aspects of the SSM methodology against established similarity metrics and explore its behavior under various group compositions.

+=== Dataset
+The _compounds_ms2structures_ dataset @dataset used in @count_bits was created using training and evaluation data from MS2Deepscore @ms2deepscore as well as MassSpecGym @massspecgym.
+It contains 37,811 unique compounds and their molecular structures in SMILES format @smiles.
+1000 queries with 10 similar analogues were sampled from that dataset.
+The analogues had a similarity of at least 0.7 to their query and the similarity was calculated using Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count, as suggested by @count_bits.
+To find out what the best default group size for the ChemSpaceExplorer's analogue search

+=== Group Similarity Benchmark <group_benchmark>

+This benchmark evaluates the Stacked Group Similarity (SGS) metric by comparing it against traditional group similarity measures computed from molecular fingerprints.
+This benchmark creates controlled datasets with known similarity relationships to test the metric's validity.

+The benchmark process includes:

+1. *Controlled Group Generation*: Groups of 10 molecules are selected from a large chemical database with predefined similarity ranges (0.0-0.15 Ruzicka similarity) to ensure diverse molecular structures within each group.

+2. *Multiple Similarity Calculations*: For each group, both traditional fingerprint-based group similarities and SGS values are computed using Morgan9 fingerprints with 4096 bits.

+3. *Comparative Analysis*: The SGS values are compared against mean pairwise Ruzicka similarities within each group to assess whether the SSM-derived metric captures similar trends in molecular similarity.

+*FIGURE* shows the correlation between SGS and traditional group similarity measures across 1000 molecular groups.

+=== Edge Case Analysis <edge_case_benchmark>

+The third benchmark specifically examines the behavior of the SQS metric under challenging molecular similarity scenarios.
+This benchmark tests cases where groups have high internal similarity but low similarity to a query molecule, and vice versa.

+The methodology involves:

+1. *Targeted Group Selection*: Molecular groups are deliberately constructed to create specific similarity patterns:
+  - High intra-group similarity with low query similarity
+  - Low intra-group similarity with high query similarity
+  - Mixed similarity patterns

+2. *SQS Behavior Analysis*: The SQS metric's response to these edge cases is analyzed to understand its sensitivity and interpretability.

+3. *Validation Against Expectations*: Results are compared against theoretical expectations based on the SQS formula to ensure the metric behaves predictably.

+*TABLE* presents the SQS values for different edge case scenarios and their interpretation.

+=== Stacked Query Similarity Benchmark <sqs_benchmark>

+The primary benchmark evaluates how well the Stacked Query Similarity (SQS) metric correlates with established similarity measures in the context of chemical analogue search.
+This benchmark uses the ChemSpaceExplorer analogue search results to assess whether SSM-derived metrics provide meaningful insights into molecular similarity relationships.

+The benchmark methodology follows these steps:

+1. *Dataset Preparation*: Using a dataset of 1000 test spectra with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for each query molecule, where $n$ varies from 2 to 30 analogues.

+2. *Stacked Similarity Map Generation*: For each group of analogues, stacked atomic similarity weights are computed using Morgan fingerprints with radius 9 and 2048 bits.
+The similarity threshold for fragment extraction is set to 0.2, and weights are standardized to the range $[-1, 1]$.

+3. *Weight Difference Calculation*: For each analogue molecule in a group, the absolute differences between its stacked atomic weights and the query-to-analogue atomic weights are calculated and averaged to produce a query weight difference score.

+4. *Correlation Analysis*: The query weight difference scores are compared against established similarity metrics including:
+  - ISF (Ion Spectrum Fingerprint) scores from the ChemSpaceExplorer
+  - Predicted molecular distances
+  - Tanimoto similarities

+The benchmark generates correlation coefficients and statistical significance tests to determine whether the SSM-derived metrics provide comparable or complementary information to existing similarity measures.

+*TABLE* summarizes the correlation results across different group sizes.

 == Implementation <implementation>
-In the benchmark the Ruzicka similarity #CITE[RUZICKA] of count-based Morgan9 fingerprints #CITE[Morgan] is used, as suggested by @count_bits.
+In the benchmark the Ruzicka similarity @ruzicka @ruzicka2 of count-based Morgan9 fingerprints @morgan @morgan-count is used, as suggested by @count_bits.

+// #figure(image("\figures\Similarity Maps\Beispiel gute Matches\query_mol.png", width: 50%), caption: [A curious figure.]) <testfig>

+// #figure(
+//   table(
+//     columns: 4,
+//     [t], [1], [2], [3],
+//     [y], [0.3s], [0.4s], [0.8s],
+//   ),
+//   caption: [Timing results],
+// )<testtable>